Frequently Asked Questions:

 Will being in a fraternity or sorority affect my student’s grades?

-All Greek organizations recognize the importance of academic excellence and prioritize each member’s role as a student above all of their other activities on campus.
+All FSL organizations recognize the importance of academic excellence and prioritize each member’s role as a student above all of their other activities on campus.
 All chapters have GPA requirements and most incorporate the use of study hours/groups to help their members stay focused on their coursework.
 Several organizations have scholarships that are available at both the national and local level to reward academic success.

 How much will it cost?